Compare · Payments

 What Wise does well

 Wise (formerly TransferWise) is the most mature, transparent, and low-cost international transfer product available to Canadian businesses today.
 The published FX markup is small and disclosed up front.
 The multi-currency accounts genuinely work.
 The API is robust, the business product is well-designed, and the company is public, profitable, and not going anywhere.
-For a business that needs cheap, reliable international transfers as a standalone capability, Wise is the right answer.
+If you just need cheap international transfers and nothing else, Wise is excellent at exactly that.

 Why TuringDock